Safeguarding is core to our work, not an ‘add-on’.

 The school has a comprehensive policy so that we can provide staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school and to inform parents and guardians how we will safeguard their children whilst they are in our care.

-If anyone has any concerns regarding the safeguarding and well-being of children at our school they should see Mrs Spark, Designated Safeguarding Lead (DSL) or in her absence Mr Hampton and Miss Robinson.
+If anyone has any concerns regarding the safeguarding and well-being of children at our school they should see Mrs O'Hara, Designated Safeguarding Lead (DSL) or in her absence Mr Hampton, Mrs Weightman or Mrs Spark.

 All members of staff have completed all the relevant Child Protection Training.